Sherfield School, Hook

 THE MUDDY VERDICT

-Good for: Pupils who want to explore a wealth of subjects and experiences – from enrichment to clubs to unusual sports, there’s a huge amount of opportunity for children to achieve.
+Good for: Pupils who want to explore a wealth of subjects and experiences – from enrichment to clubs to unusual sports, there’s a huge amount of opportunity.
 Gentler kids will benefit from the kind, ‘big family’ feel.

 Not for: Those looking for a formal or aggressively competitive environment.
 If your child has ambitions to be in an super-charged rugby First XV team for example, this probably isn’t the place for them.